CptConstantine/RoleByPost/README.md

 ### Top Priority

-- Inventory system to track equipment
+- Add to inventory system to allow GM to create "loot containers" that players can take from and put in their inventories

 ### Secondary Priority